 The question first expects us to explain the structure of equity holding of RBI and thereafter analyze whether it’s too high and should be reduced.
 Finally, we need to give a fair and balanced opinion and discuss way forward.

 Analyze – When asked to analyze, you have to examine methodically the structure or nature of the topic by separating it into component parts and present them as a whole in a summary.

-Conclusion – Give your view on whether the Bill would help in resolving the issue and what should be the way forward.
+Conclusion – Give your view and discuss way forward.